 The government is putting in place new tax requirements for applications to certain licences to begin on 4 April 2022.

 Most people are registered to pay tax and this is about ensuring everyone pays the tax they should, creating a level playing field for the compliant majority.
 HMRC are working with industry bodies to make this as straightforward as possible.
 The check should take a few minutes every few years and is simply to confirm that someone is appropriately registered for tax.

-Existing drivers will be required to complete a tax check on renewal of:
+New applicants and existing drivers will be required to complete a tax check on first application and on renewal of:

-• hackney carriage drivers licence
+- hackney carriage drivers licence

-- private hire vehicle (and dual licences) drivers licence - private hire vehicle operator licence
+- private hire vehicle (and dual licences) drivers licence

+- private hire vehicle operator licence